thoughtworks-jumpstart/jumpstart/prep-work.md

 ## JavaScript

-If you are completely new to JavaScript, here is an online course for beginners.
+If you are completely new to JavaScript, we recommend that you complete the course on [Codecademy](https://www.codecademy.com/learn/introduction-to-javascript)

-We recommend that you also work on solving coding exercises on [Codewars](https://codewars.com).
+We also recommend that you work on solving coding exercises on [Codewars](https://codewars.com).

 ## Typing